GabrielOvie/GabrielPortfolio/README.md

 - <a href=https://github.com/GabrielOvie/Network-Infrastructure-Project>Network Infrastructure Setup and Management</a>
 - <a href=https://github.com/GabrielOvie/Enterprise-Active-Directory-Implementation-and-Management>Enterprise-Active-Directory-Implementation-and-Management</a>
 - <a href=https://github.com/GabrielOvie/Enterprise-Network-Security-Enhancement-and-Audit>Enterprise-Network-Security-Enhancement and Audit</a>
-- Mobile Device Management: Implementing and managing MDM solutions
+- <a href=https://github.com/GabrielOvie/Mobile-Device-Management-MDM-Implementation/tree/main> Mobile Device Management: Implementing and managing MDM solutions </a>
+-
 - Troubleshooting: Resolving complex software and hardware issues -Enterprise Network Security Enhancement and Audit